 Sweetened Dry Pack

-(good for watermelon and cantaloupe).
 Add 1 pound of sugar to each 5 pounds of fruit; mix well.
 Pack in suitable containers.
 Seal, label and freeze.
-Leae 1/2 inch of headspace.
+Leave 1/2 inch of headspace.

-The syrup pack method is useful if you plan to serve the melons in desserts or fruit cocktail, because it preserves a fruit's flavor and texture the best.
+The syrup pack method is useful if you plan to serve the watermelon in desserts or fruit cocktail, because it preserves the melon's flavor and texture the best.
 Use a light syrup (9 cups of water or fruit juice to 2 1/4 cups sugar).
 Combine sugar and water in a saucepan and bring to a boil until the sugar is dissolved.
 Chill.
 Pour 1/2 cup of syrup into the freezer container and add melon.
 If necessary, add more syrup until melon is covered and place a small piece of water-resistant paper on top to keep them submerged.
-Leave 1/2 inch headspace for pints, 1 inch for quarts.
+Leave 1/2 inch of headspace for pints, 1 inch for quarts.

 Freezer containers should be moisture and vapor resistant and should not be prone to cracking or breaking at low temperatures.
 Containers should provide protection against absorbing flavors or odors and should be easy to label.
-Suitable packaging for freezing melons includes freezer-grade plastic bags, rigid plastic containers or glass containers or heavy-duty foil containers.
+The best packaging for freezing watermelons includes freezer-grade plastic bags, rigid plastic containers or glass containers or heavy-duty foil containers.

 Maximum Storage Time: